lblod/frontend-embeddable-notule-editor/README.md

     }
 },
 ```
+- `date`: configuration for the date variable, see [RDFa Date plugin](#rdfa-date) how to configure.
+- `variable`: configuration for all variables
   - `insert`: configuration for inserting a variable
   	- `enable`: is inserting a variable allowed (removing is always possible!)
   	- `codelistEndpoint`: the endpoint from which to fetch the codelists, which will be added to a codelist variable's RDFa.
 For production you'll likely want to use https://register.mobiliteit.vlaanderen.be/sparql`.
   	- `codelistPublisher`: Limit the codelists to a specific publisher. *null* will allow all codelists.
   	- `locationEndpoint`: the endpoint to fetch location options, which will be added to the location variable's RDFa and used as the endpoint when selecting a location variable.
 For production you'll likely want to use `https://register.mobiliteit.vlaanderen.be`.
   - `edit`: configuration for editing an inserted variable
   	- `enable`: is editing a variable allowed (removing is always possible!)
   	- `location`: config for location variable
   		- `endpoint`: *fallback* endpoint for location variable if the variable is missing the endpoint in its RDFa.
 This will most likely be the same as the endpoint used for inserting.
   		- `zonalLocationCodelistUri`: the URI to search for if the location variable is included in a zonal traffic measure.
   		- `nonZonalLocationCodelistUri`: the URI to search for if the location variable is included in a non-zonal traffic measure.

 ### Formatting Toggle
 This will add a button in the top toolbar `Show formatting marks`.
 This toggles the visibility of all formatting marks of the document such as break lines, paragraphs...